Below are answers to some frequently-asked questions about counseling and therapy, which I hope you find helpful.

 Yes, I offer both, in addition to in-person sessions.

 Do you prescribe medication?

 I don’t prescribe medication.
 Not everyone wants to be on medication or needs to be on it.
-If I think it may be helpful, I’ll refer you to a psychiatrist I collaborate with to be evaluated for possible medication, and we will work closely as a team: the psychiatrist monitors medication and I do the “talk therapy.”
+If I think it may be helpful, I’ll refer you to a psychiatrist I collaborate with to be evaluated for possible medication.
+The psychiatrist and I will work closely as a team.
+The psychiatrist monitors medication and I do the “talk therapy.”
 Some people are on medication when they come to me and want to get off of it, and their psychiatrist and I work together to accomplish that.
 It really is an individual process.

 Will insurance pay for my treatment?

 The short answer?
 It depends.

 I provide treatment on an out-of-network basis, which is often partially reimbursed by insurance companies.
 Call your insurance company and ask if you have coverage for “out-of-network outpatient mental health treatment”—that’s the phrase they use.
 If you have it, ask what percentage of how many sessions per year the insurance company will cover and what the annual deductible is.
 These figures vary greatly from policy to policy.
 I’ll be happy to give you a monthly receipt of your payments that you can submit with your claims.

 Another option for reimbursement is a flexible spending account or health savings account through your employer.
 These options allow you to pay for your treatment with pretax dollars.
 Check with your accountant to see if this works for you.